How I Work

 Somatic & Body-Based Work

-Stress, trauma, and chronic emotional patterns are stored in your nervous system.
+Bessel van der Kolk titled his book on trauma “The Body Keeps the Score.”
+The title is literal: stress, trauma, and chronic emotional patterns are stored in your nervous system.
 That’s why you can understand something intellectually and still feel it in your body.
 The tight shoulders, the clenched jaw, the knot in your stomach, the numbness that shows up when feelings get too big.
-These aren’t symptoms to manage.
-They’re information.
+These are information, not symptoms to manage.

 Somatic work can be as simple as pausing to notice what you’re feeling physically, or as targeted as using specific body-based interventions to help your nervous system regulate.
 It’s woven into everything I do rather than being a separate thing.

-What a Session Actually Looks Like
+What a Session Looks Like

 If you’ve never done EMDR or parts work, the whole thing can sound abstract.
-Here’s what actually happens.
+Here’s what happens.

 A typical session with me is 50 minutes.
 EMDR sessions run longer, usually 60–75 minutes, because processing work needs room to unfold.